DevExpress/devextreme-documentation/api-reference/10 UI Components/dxMap/1 Configuration/controls.md

 Specifies whether or not map UI component controls are available.

 ---
-Assign a Boolean value to this option to enable or disable all controls at once - both the map navigation control and the map type control.
+Assign a Boolean value to this property to enable or disable all controls at once - both the map navigation control and the map type control.